 The following are some of the most common acts or omissions that may lead to a claim for medical malpractice:

-While doctors are human like anyone else and have the ability to make mistakes, a doctor’s mistakes can have serious and sometimes fatal effects.
+While doctors are human like anyone else and can make mistakes, a doctor’s mistakes can have serious and sometimes fatal effects.
 For this reason, medical professionals who engage in any of the above malpractice errors should be held responsible for their actions or omissions.
 Filing medical malpractice claims also helps prevent future medical negligence by forcing healthcare providers to improve their systems and reduce medical errors.

 • Super Lawyers